-And, with the help of the federal government, the MIC has been able to secure funding though the National Disaster Mitigation Program that will allow us to advance the Bruce County Topographical Mapping project.
+And, with the help of the federal government, the MIC has been able to secure funding though the National Disaster Mitigation Program that will allow us to advance the Mapping the Bruce project.

-So, what is the project?
-The Bruce County Topographical Mapping project:
+So, what is it all about?
+The project:

 Is a collaborative project that capitalizes on advances in technology;

 Will help us leave our old, outdated maps behind as we prepare for fluctuations in water levels and shoreline erosion that have impacted homeowners and municipal assets;